-CO-CHAIRS THE MENTAL HEALTH AND PSYCHOSOCIAL SUPPORT SUB-WORKING GROUP ON GRAND BAHAMA to ensure coordinated response and referrals for care
+CO-CHAIRS THE MENTAL HEALTH AND PSYCHOSOCIAL SUPPORT SUB-WORKING GROUP ON GRAND BAHAMA to ensure coordinated response and referrals for care Support offered at the High Rock Clinic.

 STORIES FROM THE FIELD International Medical Corps deployed mental health and psychosocial support specialists on Grand Bahama island to support local mental health efforts aimed at helping survivors cope with their many losses.
 Many individuals lost loved ones, saw their homes wash away and experienced the intense fear of watching waters rise around them and sensing that their options for escape were disappearing.
 The loss affected the entire community, as even those who didn't experience personal losses are grieving the impact to their neighbors, friends, colleagues and hometowns.

-Mia Concordia

-Clinical social worker

-Massachusetts General Hospital
+Mia Concordia Clinical social worker Massachusetts General Hospital